A month ago, my husband messaged me a Jim Carrey video that made me cry.

 I lied and said, “I want to be a teacher” to a crowd of my peers on a stage senior year in high school while accepting a marching band award for Loyalty, Pride, and Spirit.

 Everyone else had an answer, but I did not.

 How did all of my peers know what they wanted to do for the rest of their lives?

-I still had no idea what I wanted to do when I was 24 years old and working full-time as a department store supervisor, going to a local community college part-time.
+I still did not know what I wanted to do when I was 24 years old and working full time as a department store supervisor, going to a local community college part-time.